WDP Part 9: Catalogs Overview

 Abstract#

-Part 9 defines the catalog system for the Waddling Diagnostic Protocol (WDP).
-Catalogs enable compact error transmission by mapping short hash identifiers to full diagnostic metadata, providing efficient communication for distributed systems, IoT devices, and mobile applications.
+This document provides an overview of the catalog system for the Waddling Diagnostic Protocol (WDP).
+Catalogs constitute the mechanism by which compact hash identifiers are mapped to complete diagnostic metadata, enabling efficient communication for distributed systems, constrained devices, and mobile applications.

-Part 9 is split into three focused specifications:
+Part 9 is organized into three subordinate specifications:

-• Part 9a: Catalog format (JSON structure and validation) — NORMATIVE
+- Part 9a: Catalog Format Specification (JSON structure and validation) — NORMATIVE

-• Part 9b: Wire protocol (compact transmission format) — NORMATIVE
+- Part 9b: Wire Protocol Specification (compact transmission format) — NORMATIVE

-This document provides a high-level overview of how these parts work together.
+This document provides a high-level overview of how these specifications interrelate.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.